MichM-809/SpecialProject/README.md

-# SpecialProject
+# LEARN YOUR SPANISH VOCAB

-I am in a spanish class so I make this project for myself to help me practice my spanish vocab.
+My project is called "LEARN YOUR SPANISH VOCAB".
+I am in a spanish class and I am kind of struggling so I make this project for myself to help me practice my spanish vocab.
+This site has flashcards and a guess the picture game to help me learn my vocab.
+I used VScode to code everything.
+I watched youtube video and used W3Schools for inspiration and techniques and my spanish classes online textbook for the spanish words.
+The hardest thing was adding pictures because I never had to add pictures in my other projects and I knew I needed a lot of pictures.
+I didn't know how to add pictures so I looked it up on W3Schools.
+After I did that, the pictures were not loading so I had to find  some more pictures, add the links to a document, and make sure that they all worked.
+Since, there were a lot of picture it took a long time.
+Overall, I glad I made this website and it actually is helping me learn my spanish vocab :).

 [![Athena Award Badge](https://img.shields.io/endpoint?url=https%3A%2F%2Faward.athena.hackclub.com%2Fapi%2Fbadge)](https://award.athena.hackclub.com?utm_source=readme)

-# resources used
+# Resources Used

 SPAINISH